Have you ever wondered, what does depression feel like?

 - seasonal affective disorder (SAD).

 Depression feels like the end but it is not.
 Seek support – do not suffer alone because you are NOT ALONE.
-Please make the phone call and get help.
-Together we can fight this debilitating disease in a non-judgemental, safe environment.
-You can regain control of your life.
+Please make the phone call and get help to fight this debilitating disease, so you can enjoy life once more.